fpvandoorn/Dagstuhl-tables/README.md

 * If `(7,7,7)` doesn't appear, then every day has 4 tables.
 Then at most 57 connections can be made on day 1, and at most 49 connections on future days (since all 7s lose at least 3 and all 6s lose at least 2 connections).
 This is also not enough, since `57+49+49+49=204<210`.

 ## Questions
-* If `n ≡ k mod k(k-1)` and `n` is a prime power, is there always a perfect `(n,k)`-solution?
-There is no reason to believe this, but it is true for all values where the answer is known.
+* If `n ≡ k mod k(k-1)` when is there a perfect `(n,k)`-solution?
-  * It is false when `n` is not a prime power, where the smallest example is immediately a counterexample: there is no perfect `(36,6)`-solution.
+  * It is not always true when `n` is not a prime power, where the smallest non-trivial example is immediately a counterexample: there is no perfect `(36,6)`-solution.
   * It is true for `k = 2` and `k = 3`.
-  * For `k = 4` it's true when `n ≤ 28`.
-If the data on [this Math Stack Exchange page](https://math.stackexchange.com/questions/69325/social-golfer-problem-quintets) is accurate, it is also true `n ≤ 64`.
+  * For `k = 4` it's true according to [On resolvable designs](https://www.sciencedirect.com/journal/discrete-mathematics/vol/3/issue/4).
+  * According to [ANKS](http://engine.scichina.com/publisher/scp/journal/Math%20A1/37/5/10.1360/ya1994-37-5-555?slug=abstract) for every `k` this is true for all but finitely many `n` (Theorem 1, citing *The existence of resolvable block designs.
+Survey of combinatorial theory*, D Ray-Chaudhuri, R Wilson - 1973).
 * For every `n` and `k` is there an optimal `(n,k)`-solution in which, during every meal, at most one table is not completely occupied?
   * This is false.
 All optimal `(8,5)`-solutions have at least one day with two tables of four participants.
 This was found by brute force, but is quite easy to see by hand (to do).
   * It is probably even false that there always is an optimal `(n,k)`-solution where there are `⌈ n/k ⌉` tables each day (where `⌈ x ⌉` is the smallest integer which is at least `x`).